 Locals blame tourism for the drug epidemic

-The people of Prainha now live almost exclusively from local tourism.
-However, if the legally established "RESEX" rules continue to be ignored, then "local" tourism will be questioned as a consequence.
-In addition, there is another contemporary problem:
+Once a world-wide model for local tourism as additional income, the people of Prainha now live almost exclusively from local tourism.
+However, if the legally established “RESEX” rules continue to be ignored, then “local” tourism will be put into question anyway.
+In addition, there is another contemporary problem.

-Meanwhile, not only the youth is consuming drugs, but also some local fishermen use crack and new designer drugs.
-Lindomar, local activist and member of the "old" residents' association, blames without disclosing names, that the emergence of the drug mafia in the village is due to foreign tourists.
+Meanwhile, not only are the youth consuming drugs, but also some local fishermen are using new designer drugs and crack.
+Without disclosing names, Lindomar, a local activist and a member of the “old” residents’ association, blames the emergence of the drug mafia in the village on the foreign tourists.

 Illegal land sales are causing local tourism to move further and further away from village life.
-Visitors with holiday homes bring cheaper food from the city, cook themselves, rent out their houses, to the disadvantage of local guesthouses, shops and restaurants.
+Visitors with holiday homes bring cheaper food from the city with them, they cook for themselves, they rent out their houses to the disadvantage of the local guesthouses, shops and restaurants.

-The only difference the two fishing villages have in terms of tourism development is the very nature of the landscape: The bay of Canoa Quebrada is situated between steep cliffs which also do not completely protect the beach from the sea.
-But no houses have been built on the seafront, and the relatively simple tourist beach restaurants are easy to reconstruct.
-Also, the large wandering dunes are at the back and top of the village and do not threaten it.
+The bay of Canoa Quebrada is situated between steep cliffs which also do not completely protect the beach from the sea.
+But no houses have been built on the seafront and the relatively simple tourist beach restaurants are easy to reconstruct.
+The large shifting sand dunes are also behind and above the village and do not threaten it.

-Prainha do Canto Verde on the other hand, has a flat, open unprotected beach and the houses are partly threatened by wandering sand dunes.
-Ironically, thanks to that fact, the village is at least protected from large-scale hotel projects with no possibility of being built on shifting sand dunes.
-What cannot be prevented, however, is an asphalted tourist (booze) mile, as has become customary in Canoa Quebrada.
+Prainha do Canto Verde, on the other hand, has a flat, open and unprotected beach and the houses are partly threatened by shifting sand dunes.
+So, ironically, thanks to its position the village is at least protected from large-scale projects for hotels which cannot be built on the shifting sand dunes.
+What cannot be prevented, however, is an asphalted tourist (booze) mile, as has become standard in Canoa Quebrada.